BreeeZe/rpos/README.md

 ## Features:
 - Streams H264 video over rtsp from the Official Raspberry Pi camera (the one that uses the ribbon cable)
 - Uses hardware H264 encoding (on the Pi)
-- Camera control (resolution and framerate) through Onvif
+- Camera control (resolution and framerate) through ONVIF
 - Set other camera options through a web interface.
 - Discoverable (WS-Discovery) on Pi/Linux
 - Works with ONVIF Device Manager (Windows) and ONVIF Device Tool (Linux)
-- Works with other CCTV Viewing Software that implements the Onvif standard
+- Works with other CCTV Viewing Software that implements the ONVIF standard including Milestone and Bosch BVMS
 - Implements PTZ service and controls the Pimononi Raspberry Pi Pan-Tilt HAT
 - Also emits PTZ commands as as Pelco D and Visca on a serial port (UART) for other Pan/Tilt platforms
 - Implements Relay (digital output) function
 - Supports Unicast (UDP/TDP) and Multicast using mpromonet's RTSP server
 - Also runs on Mac and Windows and other Linux machines but you need to supply your own RTSP server.
-An exaple to use ffserver on the Mac is included.
+An example to use ffserver on the Mac is included.
 - Currently does not support USB cameras (see Todo List)

 ![Picture of RPOS running on a Pi with the PanTiltHAT and Pi Camera](RPOS_PanTiltHAT.jpg?raw=true "PanTiltHAT")